 Dr. Rolf Rabenseifner studied mathematics and physics at the University of Stuttgart.
 Since 1984, he has worked at the High-Performance Computing-Center Stuttgart (HLRS).
 He led the projects DFN-RPC, a remote procedure call tool, and MPI-GLUE, the first metacomputing MPI combining different vendor's MPIs without loosing the full MPI interface.
 In his dissertation, he developed a controlled logical clock as global time for trace-based profiling of parallel and distributed applications.
 Since 1996, he has been a member of the MPI-2 Forum and since Dec.
 2007, he is in the steering committee of the MPI-3 Forum.
 From January to April 1999, he was an invited researcher at the Center for High-Performance Computing at Dresden University of Technology.
 Currently, he is head of Parallel Computing - Training and Application Services at HLRS.
 He is involved in MPI profiling and benchmarking, e.g., in the HPC Challenge Benchmark Suite.
 In recent projects, he studied parallel I/O, parallel programming models for clusters of SMP nodes, and optimization of MPI collective routines.
-In workshops and summer schools, he teaches parallel programming models in many universities and labs in Germany.
+In workshops and summer schools, he teaches parallel programming models in many universities and labs in Germany, and in Jan.
+2012, he was appointed as GCS' PATC director.